wenjiaz/content-api-docs/docs/getting_started.md

 * `type` -- the media type, such as article, poll, video, etc
 * `blog` -- the name of one of the Guardian's blogs

+More detail about responses and available parameters are on the [tags page] (tag.html).

 [Sections] (section.html)
 -------------------------

 The sections endpoint (`/sections`) returns all sections in the API.
 The Guardian uses sections to organise content and tags: each is associated with a single section.

+More detail about responses and available parameters are on the [sections page] (section.html).

 Other resources